igor-sb/bluprint/docs/source/getting_started.rst

 Python projects
 ---------------

-To create a new directory *myproj* with the project template in the current directory, run:
+Create a project template in a new directory *myproj* using:

 .. code-block:: bash